sud0su/dialog_loader/README.md

 :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/sud0su/dialog_loader/main/assets/3.gif) | ![](https://raw.githubusercontent.com/sud0su/dialog_loader/main/assets/4.gif)

-**with the dialog loader package, you can easily combine with popular state management on handling state updating, like loading, error, and success state.**
+**with the dialog loader package, you can easily combine the loader with popular state management on handling state updating, like loading, error, and success state.**
 ## Usage
 ****
 [You can review the example of usage from the Github repo.](https://github.com/sud0su/dialog_loader/tree/main/example/)